telekom-security/tpotce/.github/ISSUE_TEMPLATE/general-issue-for-t-pot.md

 - 📚 Consult the documentation of 💻 your Linux OS, 🐳 [Docker](https://docs.docker.com/), the 🦌 [Elastic stack](https://www.elastic.co/guide/index.html) and the 🍯 [T-Pot Readme](https://github.com/dtag-dev-sec/tpotce/blob/master/README.md).
 - **⚠️ Provide [BASIC SUPPORT INFORMATION](#-basic-support-information-commands-are-expected-to-run-as-root) or similar detailed information with regard to your issue or we will close the issue or convert it into a discussion without further interaction from the maintainers**.<br>

-Questions such as **"Not seeing any attacks, containers are running fine"** or **"Cannot connect to the T-Pot WebUI, containers are running just fine"** are most likely caused by failures in routing and / or firewall setup and belong into the T-Pot [discussions](https://github.com/telekom-security/tpotce/discussions).

 # ⚠️ Basic support information (commands are expected to run as `root`)

 **We happily take the time to improve T-Pot and take care of things, but we need you to take the time to create an issue that provides us with all the information we need.**